 The 10 Commandments of God are unchangeable

-The 10 Commandments of God according to Exodus 20:3-17 was written in stone.
-Immutable, not even a tittle.
-The unspeakable interpretation of an “abolished law” based on the New Covenant does not change that.
 “The believers in the New Covenant are no longer subject to these laws,” according to a very widespread thesis.
-A pure deception.
-For sin is defined as breaking the law and if there were no more law then sin would no longer exist either.
-In addition, the following statements of Jesus Christ are unmistakable:
+A big mistake.
+Because sin is defined by the violation of the law and if there were no more law, then sin would no longer exist either.
+Without law, there can be no court.
+Without law there can be no justice practiced.
+In addition, the following statements from Jesus Christ are also unmistakable:

-Matthew 5:17: “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
+“Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.

 Matthew 5:18: “For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.”